MecatronicaUSB/uw-slam/README.md

 ```
 #### TUM

-For TUM datasets, modify the args of the `uw_slamTUM.launch` file in `/launch` folder to specify the directory of the files.
+For TUM datasets, modify the args of the `uw_slamTUM.launch` file in `/launch` folder to add the directory of the files.
 ```bash
     -d <directory of images files>                (<TUM directory>/rgb/) -c <directory of calibrationEUROC.xml file>   (<uw-slam directory>/calibration/calibrationTUM.xml)